-Multiple Police Officers Injured in Philadelphia Shooting
+At Least 5 Police Officers Injured in Philadelphia Shooting

-Philadelphia police have responded to a shooting Wednesday, resulting in multiple officers injured, a spokesperson for the Philadelphia Police Department said.
+Philadelphia police have responded to a shooting Wednesday, resulting in at least five officers injured, a spokesperson for the Philadelphia Police Department said.

-Sergeant Eric Gripp tweeted late Wednesday afternoon that a shooting occurred near 3700 N 15th Street, where a suspect fired on police.
-Gripp said that a large police presence was mobilized to respond and cautioned people to avoid the area.
+Sergeant Eric Gripp tweeted late Wednesday afternoon that five officers were at area hospitals with non-life threatening injuries.
+He also said that the shooter is still active.

-According to local reports, some officers have been taken to the hospital.
-It’s unclear how many officers have been shot or the extent of their injuries.
+According to Sergeant Gripp the shooting occurred near 3700 N 15th Street, where a suspect fired on police.
+Gripp said that a large police presence was mobilized to respond.

 The shooting happened in the Nicetown-Tioga neighborhood in North Philadelphia, near Temple University’s Health and Sciences Center Campus, where a lockdown is in effect, Temple said via Twitter.